Useful Notes: Carolus Rex

 (latinized form of King Charles) was a King of Sweden full title

 , Charles XII was one of a kind: The only surviving son of the previous King, Carolus (crowned king when he was fifteen

 ) soon saw himself in a time of great political strife between his nation and Russia, where tensions were heating up in a dispute for control of the Baltic territories.
 In this delicate time, Tsar Peter The Great

-decided that there would be no better hour to strike than this: A young, unexperienced teenage boy with little time on the throne, a triple alliance of Denmark–Norway, Saxony–Poland–Lithuania and Russia united against Sweden, What Could Possibly Go Wrong?
+decided that there would be no better hour to strike than this.
+The King of Sweden was a young teenage boy with little experience on the throne, and a triple alliance of Denmark–Norway, Saxony–Poland–Lithuania and Russia took advantage of this and united against Sweden.
+What Could Possibly Go Wrong?

 But Tsar Peter did not foresee just who

 this teenage boy was.
 Charles XII did not drink, he did not spend his time with women, while he executed some very important political reforms and was a skilled politician, this was nonetheless a man who disciplined his mind, body and spirit for a single-minded purpose: War

 .
 And in this purpose Carolus displayed unprecedented brilliance.
 He made the Caroleans (as his army was called) into what was described in his own time as one of the best, if not the

 King Charles went to war and proceeded to completely annihilate